a-strange/sandbox/readme.md

 - Expected number of claims - E[N]
 - Expected severity - E[X]

-File for submission: based on the policies in test_policies.pkl, create three pickle files (1 for each model) containing a dataframe with the 3 columns below.
+#### File for submission:

+Based on the policies in test_policies.pkl, create three pickle files (1 for each model) containing a dataframe with the 3 columns below.

 - The “pol_id”
 - Expected frequency for each policy - labelled as “E[N]”